-So now I’m particularly excited about her most recent DVD, Intarsia InDepth, Advanced Techniques because it takes us a few levels deeper into the world of inserting colorwork.
+So I’m particularly excited about her video download, Intarsia InDepth, Advanced Techniques because it takes us a few levels deeper into the world of inserting colorwork.
 Anne is a great teacher, and her passion and delight for intarsia infuse each chapter of this video.

 Yarn management is critical to intarsia knitting, and Anne deftly provides the info you need about how to manage large amounts of yarn, including useful tips for calculating how much yarn you’ll need for the various sections of any given project.

 The video includes printable patterns for two projects: An iPad case that allows you to practice working a single motif and a more challenging traditional argyle sock knit entirely in the round.